 Architecture Background Office (ABO) is an architecture, interiors, and decorative arts firm that creates people-focused spaces.
 Marc McQuade, a licensed architect, started the firm in 2024 with the goal of creating buildings which are beautiful, comfortable, productive, and with the belief that well-conceived and responsibly built architecture provides the background for positive shifts in the world.

-Marc is an American and Swiss citizen born in New York and raised there as well as the Bay Area.
-He received a Bachelor of Arts from U.C.
-Berkeley, where he competed nationally on the Cal Taekwondo team.
-After working for several years at an architecture firm in Switzerland, he attended the Princeton University Graduate School of Architecture where he earned a Master’s Degree and was honored with the Alpha Ro Chi Medal for leadership and service.
-He has taught architectural design at Princeton University and the University of Toronto and regularly participates on architectural juries and panels.
-He is editor of Authoring: Re-placing Art and Architecture, one of the founding editors of Pidgin magazine, and co-editor of the book Landform Building: Architecture’s New Terrain with Stan Allen.
+Marc is currently a Design Critic in Architecture at the Harvard Graduate School of Design, teaching Core III graduate studio.
+He was the Fall 2024 Gensler Visiting Critic at Cornell University and has taught at Princeton University and the University of Toronto, and frequently serves on juries and panels.
+He is the editor of Authoring: Re-placing Art and Architecture, a founding editor of Pidgin magazine, and co-editor of Landform Building: Architecture’s New Terrain with Stan Allen.
 He lives in New York City with his wife and two children.